-This Manometric Pump is part of the motility system used for intraluminal manometric studies of the gastrointestinal tract, such as pressure measurement of muscular contractions or resting tone inside the esophagus, stomach, bile duct, small intestine, anus, rectum, or colon.
-Other components of this system include a set of pressure transducers, a motility catheter, and a computerized data processing system or a chart recorder.
+This Manometric Pump is part of the motility system used for intraluminal manometric studies of the gastrointestinal tract, such as pressure measurement of muscular contractions or resting tone inside the esophagus, stomach, bile duct, small intestine, colon, rectum, or anus.
+Other components of this system include a set of pressure transducers, a manometric catheter, and a computerized data processing system or a chart recorder.

-The Electrically Powered Manometric Pump uses regulated compressed air to deliver distilled water through very small bore capillary tubing to the motility catheter.
-The pressurized water from each capillary tube is connected to a pressure transducer and then passes through one lumen of the multi-lumen catheter to that lumen's single opening into the esophagus of the patient.
-The pressure changes in the esophagus are transmitted through this fluid path back to the externally mounted transducer; i.e. the water serves as a pressure - transmission medium.
-Each lumen of the motility catheter is connected to its own pressure transducer and all the pressure transducers are connected to a computerized recording system or a strip chart recorder.
-The pressure profile of the multi-channel tracing provides useful diagnostic data for evaluation of the normal or abnormal motor function of the gastrointestinal tract.
-Similar applications include pressure measurements for oropharygeal, esophageal, stomach, intestinal, colonic, anorectal and biliary motility studies.
+The Electrically Powered Manometric Pump uses regulated compressed air to deliver distilled water through flow resistors (0.6ml/min at 15psi by default) called capillary tubing to each lumen of the manometric catheter.
+The pressurized water flows from each capillary tube-to a pressure transducer and then passes through the respective lumen of the multi-lumen catheter to that lumen's single opening inside the organ under diagnosis of the patient.
+The pressure changes caused due to muscular movements of the respective part are transmitted through the fluid path back to the externally mounted transducers; i.e. the water serves as a pressure - transmission medium.
+Each lumen of the manometric catheter is connected to its own pressure transducer and all the pressure transducers are connected to a computerized recording system or a strip chart recorder.
+The pressure profile of the multi-channel tracing provides useful diagnostic data for evaluation of the normal or abnormal motor function of the patients' gastrointestinal tract.

 This Manometric Pump is designed to operate at a constant pressure rather than at a constant flow rate.
 It maintains a pre-set hydraulic pressure (5-15 psi) at the water chamber regardless of the flow.
 At 15 psi (776 mmHg) the pump provides a high static hydraulic pressure background to ensure a high pressure rise rate as well as recording accuracy and repeatability.
 It can record fast pressure changes such as in the upper esophageal sphincter.
 The small bore of the capillary tube also ensures a very low infusion rate.
-During a motility study, the actual flow rate varies due to the varying amount of obstruction caused by muscle contractions.
+During a motility study, the actual flow rate in the manometric catheter varies due to the fluctuation caused by muscle contractions.

-The pressure rise rate of the pump, measured as pressure change per unit of time (i.e. mmHg/sec or cmH2O/sec), varies directly with the water chamber pressure.
-A higher water chamber pressure will result in a higher pressure rise rate but also a higher flow rate.
-To achieve measurement accuracy, the pressure rise rate of the recording system must exceed the actual physiological rise rate of the organ.
-The upper esophageal sphincter has the highest muscular contraction rate of the gastrointestinal tract.
+The pressure rise rate of the pump, measured as pressure change per unit of time (i.e. mmHg/sec or cmH2O/sec), is directly proportional to the water chamber pressure; which implies that higher water chamber pressure will result in higher pressure rise rate and higher flow rate.
+In order to achieve measurement accuracy, the pressure rise rate of the recording system must exceed the actual physiological rise rate of the organ.
+The upper esophageal sphincter has the highest muscular contraction rate in ef the gastrointestinal tract.
 A study of this organ requires the highest pressure rise rate of the recording system, 400 mm Hg/sec.
 The recommended water chamber pressure of 15 psi (pounds per square inch) will achieve a pressure rise rate of 400 mm Hg/sec.
 The main purpose of reducing the water chamber pressure from 15 to 5 psi is to reduce the infusion rate from 0.6 to 0.3 mL/min.
-The lower water chamber pressure and lower pressure rise rate still permit reliable measurement accuracy on those organs that have a lower physiological contraction rate.
+The lower water chamber pressure and lower pressure rise rate still permit reliable measurement accuracy for the organs with lower physiological contraction rate.
 The pump allows the operator to change the water chamber pressure for different physiological applications in order to optimize the pressure rise rate and flow rate.
 An infusion rate table (Table 1, Section 4.2) is provided to enable an estimate of the total volume of water infused into the patient in a given period of time.